GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The list removes the clicked item now.
-However the state isn't updated yet.
-Therefore you can finally use the `setState()` class method to update the list in the internal component state.
+The list will remove the clicked item now; however the state isn't updated yet.
+You can now use the `setState()` class method to update the list in the internal component state.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~